Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Evaluating LLM Performance for Cross-Country Annotation of Negative Campaigning

-We begin with focusing on \textcite{petkevicPoliticalAttacks2802022}\textquotesingle s data covering the 2018 U.S. Senate.
+We begin by focusing on the data from \textcite{petkevicPoliticalAttacks2802022} covering the 2018 U.S. Senate.
 These scholars employ a broad definition of negative campaigning, focusing on ``the presence of an explicit attack or critique toward an opponent.''
 Table 1 shows the result of the comparison of the LLM against this dataset, revealing exceptionally high performance of both models.

 The context-free, zero-shot LLM outperformed both human coders and the machine learning method employed by \textcite{petkevicPoliticalAttacks2802022}.
-It achieved higher IRR than human coders ($\alpha_K$ = .860 vs .790), and showed substantial performance improvements compared to Petkevic and Nai\textquotesingle s (2022) machine learning method: weighted-F1 increased from .810 to .932 (+.122) for absence detection and from .830 to .928 (+.098) for presence detection.
+It achieved higher IRR than human coders ($\alpha_K$ = .860 vs .790), and showed substantial performance improvements compared to Petkevic and Nai's (2022) machine learning method: weighted-F1 increased from .810 to .932 (+.122) for absence detection and from .830 to .928 (+.098) for presence detection.

-When it comes to this task, the LLM thus not merely offers faster, cheaper, and easier-to-use method, but in fact also achieves higher performance than both human coders and task-specific supervised methods.
+For this task, the LLM thus not only offers a faster, cheaper, and more accessible method, but in fact also achieves higher performance than both human coders and task-specific supervised methods.

-Turning to the \textcite{klingerAreCampaignsGetting2023} dataset, covering the European Parliament, we can evaluate the model's performance also across languages and country contexts. \textcite{klingerAreCampaignsGetting2023} used a stricter and more elaborate definition that distinguishes between negative tonality and negative campaigning.
-This resulted in highly imbalanced classes, i.e., reducing positive cases to only 3.1\% in the UK subset.
-It also resulted in a challenging task for the human coders, who achieved only moderate agreement on this task (Krippendorff\textquotesingle s $\alpha_K$ = .46).
+Turning to the \textcite{klingerAreCampaignsGetting2023} dataset, covering the European Parliament, we can also evaluate the model's performance across languages and country contexts. \textcite{klingerAreCampaignsGetting2023} used a stricter and more elaborate definition that distinguishes between negative tonality and negative campaigning.
+This resulted in highly imbalanced classes, with positive cases reduced to only 3.1\% in the UK subset.
+It also resulted in a challenging task for the human coders, who achieved only moderate agreement (Krippendorff's $\alpha_K = .46$).

-The LLM prompt employed was adapted to the stricter definition, also providing more labeled examples to capture the more elaborate conceptualization.
-Table 2 shows the resulting performance of the model.
+The prompt was adapted to reflect the stricter definition, also providing more labelled examples to capture the more elaborate conceptualization.
+Table~\ref{tab:klinger1} shows the resulting performance of the model.
 As the table reveals, the annotation task is substantially more challenging.
 Despite its lower performance in absolute terms, the LLM still performed comparably to human coders across all languages.
-(It should here furthermore be noted that the model's performance is limited by the quality of the manually coded data that is used as gold standard.)
+(It should furthermore be noted that the model's performance is limited by the quality of the manually coded data that is used as gold standard.)